amzn/smoke-aws-generate/README.md

 <img src="https://img.shields.io/badge/license-Apache2-blue.svg?style=flat" alt="Apache 2">
 </p>

-# SwiftAWSGenerate
+# SmokeAWSGenerate

-SwiftAWSGenerate primarily provides a code generator that will generate a Swift client package using a Open API/Swagger model for endpoints hosted by AWS API Gateway.
+SmokeAWSGenerate primarily provides a code generator that will generate a Swift client package using a Open API/Swagger model for endpoints hosted by AWS API Gateway.

 By default, the generator will create two targets in the Swift client package, a Model target and a Client target.